The Love-Ins: Plot

 Patricia Cross and her boyfriend Larry Osborne, two students in a San Francisco school, become expelled for the publication of an off-campus underground paper.
 As a result, a philosophy professor, Dr. Jonathon Barnett, resigns his teaching position and decides to become an advocate for the counterculture youth movement and specifically the use of LSD.
 The hippies of the Haight-Ashbury district (including Larry and Patricia) first see him as a hero and then as something more.
-Dr. Barnett makes an appearance on the Joe Pyne TV show to exppress his support of the hippie community and the use of LSD.
+Dr. Barnett makes an appearance on the Joe Pyne TV show to express his support of the hippie community and the use of LSD.

 One scheming young man sees the opportunity to build Dr. Barnett as the head of a cult centered on the use of LSD.
 He hopes to earn profit from the users, Dr. Barnett's speeches known as "happenings", and their lifestyles.
 At a massive LSD-fueled dance, Patricia begins to have a bad trip which leads to an argument between her and Larry, ultimately splitting up the couple.

 After Patricia realizes that she is pregnant, Dr. Barnett advises her to have an abortion, ultimately leading to her attempting suicide.
 However, Larry saves her and makes the destruction of Dr. Barnett's cult his primary objective.
 Larry shoots Dr. Barnett from the crowd at one of his massive speeches.
 As another hippie in attendance calms the audience and Elliot sees his new leader for their cult-like organization, Larry realizes that his assassination of Dr. Barnett simply made him a martyr for the hippie movement.